brockdarling/461LProject/README.md

 As a user I would want a personal username and password login. <br/>
 As a guest user I would want to be able to view waitlists and who has items checked out without signing in. <br/>
 As a user I would want to see how long I have checked something out for. <br/>
-As a user, I would like to be able to see real-time updates of the amount of available hardware. <br/>
+As a user I would like to be able to see real-time updates of the amount of available hardware. <br/>
-As a user, I would like to see what I have checked-out and how many. <br/>
+As a user I would like to see what I have checked-out and how many. <br/>
-As a user, I would like to have my login information cached, so I don’t have to login at every site access. <br/>
+As a user I would like to have my login information cached, so I don’t have to login at every site access. <br/>
-As a user, I would like the site to respond promptly to clicks and page accesses. (no lag) <br/>
+As a user I would like the site to respond promptly to clicks and page accesses. (no lag) <br/>
-As a user, I would like to easily check-in information I find crucial. <br/>
+As a user I would like to easily check-in information I find crucial. <br/>
-As a user, I would like to easily check-out information I find crucial. <br/>
+As a user I would like to easily check-out information I find crucial. <br/>
 As a user I want my experience to be intuitive. <br/>
-As a user, I would want for my personal information to be safe (privacy). <br/>
+As a user I would want for my personal information to be safe (privacy). <br/>
-As a user, I would not like everyone to be able to see all my projects. <br/>
+As a user I would not like everyone to be able to see all my projects. <br/>
 As a user I would like to maybe have the option to re-checkout an item if I still need it longer. <br/>
 As a user I would like to maybe have an option of asking a question to a representative through a chat box or email. <br/>